-We love enjoying fresh kefir, homemade yogurt, and cream cheese throughout the summer.
-We also love building up a well-stocked pantry with things like hard cheeses or our favorite “Dream Cheese” throughout the winter.
+We love enjoying fresh kefir, homemade yogurt, cream cheese, and freeze-dried ice cream throughout the summer.
+We also love building up a well-stocked pantry with things like hard cheeses, chevre cheese (with our raw goat’s milk), and our favorite “Dream Cheese.”

 Preserving food in the summer and fall is a big part of homesteading.
 We not only preserve milk, but we preserve our fruit and veggies, we preserve meat by canning, we preserve fresh eggs in a lime-water solution, and we even preserve fresh greens as a Super Greens Powder.